linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Reputation-Acquisition-in-Debt-Markets.md

 The reason a period of reputation acquisition in which risky projects are selected may be necessary is the same as with  $f_{\mathrm{BG}} = 0$ : type BG's are pooled together with type B's, which leads to high initial interest rates.
 If there were very few type B's, then the initial interest rates would be low, near  $r$ , because rates are low under the conjecture that type BG's choose safe projects.
 The many type B's lead to high initial rates for all borrowers that imply a lower present value of rents in the future, weakening the cementing force of a valuable reputation.

 It is the type B's in the initial pool of borrowers that cause reputation initially to be too weak: adverse selection prevents immediate reputation effects.
-The consequences of a weak initial reputation de

-pend on the large number of type BG's.
+The consequences of a weak initial reputation depend on the large number of type BG's.
 The larger is  $f_{\mathrm{BG}}$ , the larger is the difference between the interest rate  $r_t^g$  that occurs if type BG's choose safe projects and  $r_t^b$ , the rate that occurs when they choose risky projects.

 # A. A Summary of Comparative Statics